GoogleChrome/kino/src/api/04-enhancements/11-playback-performance.md

 ## Video Playback Quality API

 There is a [VideoPlaybackQuality object] associated with every `<video>` element.
-The `VideoPlaybackQuality` object contains a couple of key live video metrics that you can use to determine whether the current video playback is smooth.
+The `VideoPlaybackQuality` object contains a couple of key, live video metrics you can use to determine whether the current video playback is smooth.

 ```js
 const video = document.querySelector('video');